Actor Jamie Foxx opens up about medical issue in emotional social media video - ExBulletin

 Foxx thanked his sister Deidra Dixon and daughter Corinne, God and the “great doctors” who treated him.
 He also said he appreciates “all the love I’ve received” throughout the situation.

-Foxx also posted a very brief message in early May on social media.
+Foxx also posted a very short message beginning of May on social networks.

-His first public sighting was on July 9.
-He was spotted on a boat on the Chicago River.
+His first public appearance was on July 9.
+It was spotted on a boat on the Chicago River.
 It also appears that he spent time in Las Vegas.

 Foxx ended the video by saying, “I’m on my way home.”